Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Results and Discussions

 Given the above, among all the techniques evaluated, the RoBERTa pt-BR technique was the best option for generating word embeddings for judicial documents clustering of the Ordinary Appeal Brought type.
 Although the BERT pt-BR technique achieved a slightly better result (a difference minor than 0.01), it was computationally inefficient in document processing gpt-2 pt-BR and RoBERTa pt-BR techniques.

 It is important to stress that the results of this research (Table~\ref{tab_results_elements_centroid}) showed relevant advances in contrast to the results presented in the previous research (Table~\ref{tab_results_base_line}), in which the best average cosine similarity of the elements of the group to the centroid was, respectively, 0.98 and 0.94.
+So, as a consolidation of the methodology, it can be seen that with the advance of approximately 4 points with the use of the Transformers architecture when comparing the results presented by the research by Oliveira and Nascimento~\cite{bib12} and the present work, it may indicate that the sequence of techniques presented by this methodology provided subsidies for its use in other areas of Brazilian and international justice, and could also be used in other areas of knowledge.

-A fact to be analysed in the results presented is that specialized word embeddings techniques showed slightly worse results.
+A fact to be analysed in the results presented is that specialised word embeddings techniques showed slightly worse results.
 Its occurrence is due to the general techniques in Portuguese being trained with a much larger corpus than the one used to refine the generalist model.
-This fact is also reported by Ruder et al.~\cite{bib31}, featuring a behaviour similar to that found in the present study, in which the corpus of the base model is much larger than the specialized corpus used.
+This fact is also reported by Ruder et al.~\cite{bib31}, featuring a behaviour similar to that found in the present study, in which the corpus of the base model is much larger than the specialised corpus used.

-The result achieved by each approach can be visualized in a two-dimensional projection of the groups formed in the six techniques (i) BERT pt-BR; (ii) BERT Jud.; (iii) GPT-2 pt-BR; (iv) GPT-2 Jud.; (v) RoBERTa pt-BR; and (vi) RoBERTa Jud., respectively, shown in Figure~\ref{fig_2D_BERT}, Figure~\ref{fig_2D_BERT_FINE}, Figure~\ref{fig_2D_GPT2}, Figure~\ref{fig_2D_GPT2_FINE}, Figure~\ref{fig_2D_RoBERTa} and Figure~\ref{fig_2D_RoBERTa_FINE}.
-After a qualitative analysis, it is evident in the images that the groups formed from the RoBERTa pt-BR are much better defined, which corroborates the findings previously explained in this study.
+The results achieved by each approach of the entire methodology developed can be visualised in a two-dimensional projection of the groups formed in the nine techniques (i) TF-IDF; (ii) Word2Vec CBoW ptBR; (iii) Word2Vec Skip-gram ptBR; (iv) BERT ptBR; (v) BERT Jud.; (vi) GPT-2 ptBR; (vii) GPT-2 Jud.; (viii) RoBERTa ptBR; e (ix) RoBERTa Jud., which are made available as supplemental material for comparison purposes.
+Thus, after a qualitative analysis, it is evident in the images that the groups formed from the RoBERTa pt-BR (Figure~\ref{fig_2D_RoBERTa}) are much better defined, which corroborates the findings previously explained in this study.
+Furthermore, it is important to highlight that when we visualise the two-dimensional projection of the best technique presented by Oliveira and Nascimento~\cite{bib12} (Figure~\ref{fig_2D_W2V_SKIP}) and in the present work (Figure~\ref{fig_2D_RoBERTa}) solidifies the importance the consolidation of a methodology for pattern detection using natural language processing applied to thousands of documents with very large contents.